 The gesture my students shared was really uplifting.
 Not just because I love fresh flowers but because it was a wonderful moment to be thought of.

 There are many reasons I chose to become a counselor and many times it calls for those of us in the helping profession to pull from ourselves the very best and provide it to another.
-Providing the very best of care is not something that you do to receive something in return but simple to help someone else.
+Providing the very best of care is not something that you do to receive something in return but simply to help someone else.

 I keep a list from time to time of things that I am thankful for (I must say I need to do this more often) on that day I was thankful to be acknowledged.

-I challenge you to take a moment and reflect over your life and experiences find moments in which you can truly be thankful.
+I challenge you to take a moment and reflect on your life and experiences find moments in which you can truly be thankful.
 Some moments are smoother and easier to handle than others, while other moments are challenging and seem insurmountable.
 See obstacles as opportunities to grow and be transformed into your best self.

 I can’t wait to see what the rest of the year brings!